The Positive Affects of a Money Gram

 The answers to this "money gram" will help you discover money behaviors and relationship dynamics within your family.
 This analysis will allow you to predict, prevent, overcome and solve money behaviors you face now and in the future.

 Dr. Bonnie Eaker Weil has been an internationally acclaimed relationship therapist for thirty years.
 New York magazine named her one of the city's top therapists.
 Her most recent book, Financial Infidelity (now available in paper back) is available on Amazon, as is Make up, Don't Breakup, where she gives couples important tools for making their relationship work through various circumstances.
-You can also find her and her books on Facebook.
+You can also find and her books on Facebook.

 Take the Next Step: